kavita121/c-c-/README.md

 # c-c-
 These are some programs of c/c++.
-Some initial programs that i made as a beginner.
+ Some initial programs that I made as a beginner.